Jay-J0/OOPR2/README.md

-Practicum for Object Oriented Programming 2 course at The Hague Univerty of Applied Sciences.
+Practicum for the Object Oriented Programming 2 course at The Hague Univerty of Applied Sciences.